MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/year-end-closing-payables-management.md

 3. Select the printer icon in the upper-right corner to print the 1099 edit list.
 Review for accuracy.

 4. If you need to edit any 1099 information, use one of the following methods.
-Method 1 is recommended for Microsoft Dynamics GP 2013 and higher versions.
+Method 1 is recommended for Microsoft Dynamics GP 2013 and later versions.
 Method 1 and Method 2 are also illustrated in [Editing made EASY for 1099s in Microsoft Dynamics GP](https://community.dynamics.com/blogs/post/?postid=487c4288-7473-47de-a4e7-221c26a2adc6).

-**Method 1:** (Recommended) Edit 1099 Transaction details (Applies to Microsoft Dynamics GP 2013 and higher versions)
+**Method 1:** (Recommended) Edit 1099 Transaction details (Applies to Microsoft Dynamics GP 2013 and later versions)

 1. Select **Transactions**, point to **Purchasing**, and select **Edit 1099 Transaction Information**.